NoCode-NoLife/Sabine/README.md

 by Gravity or its partners.

 Sabine is completely free and licensed under the GNU GPL.
-As such, every user is free to use Lela and choose how to use it, in the context of its license.
+As such, every user is free to use Sabine and choose how to use it, in the context of its license.

 Compatibility